 A: I wanted to do my Gold Award for SANA because I had volunteered in their preschool on a summer vacation to Guatemala and saw the children’s great need.
 They literally have nothing – no toys, books, or prospects beyond subsidence farming.

 I was appalled that girls drop out of school in second grade because they struggle with Spanish, a language I was trying to learn, too.
-So when a Houston dual language teacher gave me a box of Spanish children’s books, including five audiobooks, I got the idea for recording more books using volunteer readers.
+So when a Houston dual language teacher gave me a box of Spanish children’s books, including five audiobooks, I got the idea of recording more books using volunteer readers.

-Q: What’s the biggest obstacle you faced in completing your Gold
+Q: What’s the biggest obstacle you faced in completing your Gold Award project?

 A: When I first built my audiobook library, I had many fears.
 I was nervous the kids wouldn’t like it and that they wouldn’t understand my Spanish well enough to use the technology.
 But most of all, I was afraid the audiobook library that I had worked so hard on wouldn’t help.